Seeed-Studio/wiki-documents/docs/Edge/reTerminal/Application/OpenCV/reTerminal_DM_opencv.md

 ```
 ## Capture a photo and Save it.

 Here, we'll capture a still image using the PiCam and OpenCV on our ReTerminal.
 Find the **saveimage.py** file in our cloned repository.
-We'll be streaming live video, and if you press 's', a photo will be captured.
+We'll be streaming live video, and if you press 's', a photo will be captured.Even you can use Thonny IDE to run the python script.

 ```sh
 python saveimage.py